-EXTERNAL INDEPENDENT DIRECTORS Name of director Profile Mr JORGE VALENTÍN CONSTANS FERNÁNDEZ Jorge Constans holds a degree in Economics from the University of Barcelona, the General Management Programme of IESE and Business Management from ESADE.
+EXTERNAL INDEPENDENT DIRECTORS Name of director Profile Ms ESTHER BERROZPE GALINDO Born in 1970, Esther Berrozpe has extensive international experience having worked in consumer goods companies for three decades, where she has held posts of responsibility both in Europe and North America.
+She has considerable experience in the commerce, industry and logistics sectors, in talent and cultural change management, as well as in mergers and acquisitions.
+Esther currently holds the posts of CEO and director of Attindas Hygiene Partners, world leader in the personal hygiene sector.
+Before joining Attindas, Esther was CEO of Ontex, a leading international group in personal hygiene listed on Euronext Brussels.
+Before Ontex, Esther worked for 19 years at Whirlpool Corporation, world leader in the household electrical goods sector, where she held several executive posts, the last of which as president for Europe, the Middle East and Africa and as executive vice-president.
+Previously, Esther worked for Pagliere, Sara Lee and the Wella Group.
+She was a senior advisor at American Industrial Partners (AIP) and an independent director of Pernod Ricard, Ontex Group and Roca Corporación.
+Esther holds a degree in Economics and Business Science from Deusto University in San Sebastián (Spain), and studied Economics and International Business at the University of Bergamo (Italy).
+Mr JORGE VALENTÍN CONSTANS FERNÁNDEZ Born in 1964, Jorge Constans holds a degree in Economics from the University of Barcelona, the General Management Programme of IESE and Business Management from ESADE.
 In a career spanning 22 years at Danone, he held several positions in sales, marketing, general management in Spain and was later Chairman and CEO of Danone France.
 He was then responsible for the Europe region, and responsibility for the USA was later added.
 During the last two years in the company he was chairman of the dairy product division, with turnover of 12 B€ and present in more than 50 countries.
 At Louis Vuitton he held the position of Chairman and CEO.
 He currently serves on the Boards of Puig and Fluidra.
-Mr BRIAN MCDONALD Mr Brian McDonald was CEO of RGIS from 2014 to 2017.
+Mr BRIAN MCDONALD Born in 1963, Brian McDonald was CEO of RGIS from 2014 to 2017.
 RGIS is the world's leading inventory management company, a 680-million-dollar business with 53,000 associates in 30 countries around the world.
 Before joining RGIS, Brian was executive vice-president and operations director at Tyco International, where he had direct responsibility for its fire and security installation and services division valued at 7.8 billion dollars.
 Brian worked at Tyco for more than 10 years in different roles, including Sales Director, Vice-President of Field Operations, Vice-President of Southern Operations and Managing Director of ADT United Kingdom/Ireland.
 Before joining Tyco, Brian held several executive positions with the UTC Power and Otis Elevator units of United Technologies.
 He is currently an executive of BLM Advisors LLC, having held this post since January 2018.
 In September 2021, he joined the board of directors of KPI Solutions, a US company that provides integration services in the warehouse automatization sector.
 He has a Degree in Physics from the US Naval Academy and MBA in Operations management from the University of Virginia Darden Graduate School of Business.
 On graduating from the Naval Academy, Brian served for 5 years as a lieutenant and division officer aboard a US Navy aircraft carrier, overseeing its nuclear systems.
 He is a trustee of the US Naval Academy Foundation Athletics and Scholarship Programs.
-Ms BARBARA BORRA Ms Barbara Borra has been President and CEO of the home solutions division of the Franke Group since January 2019.
-Barbara has extensive international experience, having lived in 9 countries and 11 cities in Europe, the USA and China.
-Before joining Franke, Barbara worked at Whirlpool for 10 years, holding different senior management posts, most recently as Vice-President of operations in China.
-Previously, Barbara held a number of international posts in different countries during her time at Rhodia and General Electric.
-Barbara has a degree in Chemical Engineering from Turin Polytechnic and an MBA from INSEAD.
-She is currently a member of the Supervisory Board of Randstad, a Dutch listed company that is a leader in HR services.